Waweshirush/printf/README.md

-y readme file for printf
+My readme file for printf